The Quantum Formalism Revisited

 \end{itemize}

-\item Entropy of a State (following {\scshape Boltzmann}, {\scshape Gibbs}, {\scshape von Neumann}, and {\scshape Shannon} ) \begin{itemize} \itemsep{0.25em}
+\item Entropy of a State (following {\scshape Boltzmann}, {\scshape Gibbs}, {\scshape von Neumann}, and {\scshape Shannon}) \begin{itemize} \itemsep{0.25em}

 \item It may be understood purely information-theoretically in the sense of {\scshape C.E.
-Shannon} and quantifies, how much \emph{information} the state lacks from the maximum possible one, that is, how impure it is.
-Only for pure states the entropy is minimal.
-The larger it is, the more coarse-grained is the information encoded in the state.
+Shannon} and quantifies how much \emph{information} the state lacks compared to the maximum possible, that is, how impure it is.
+Only for pure states is the entropy minimal.
+The larger it is, the less (or more coarse-grained) is the information encoded in the state.